[Updated: 20 June 2023]

-There is incredible diversity to the wildlife in Thailand, and more and more I’m meeting people through my Youtube channel and this website, that are interested in going out to see what we can find.
-In 2017 and 2018 I’ve gone out with scores of people and caught over 100 snakes, many frogs, lizards, scorpions, spiders, etc. It’s great fun, and I think more people would enjoy it if they knew something like this was available.
+There is incredible diversity to the wildlife in Thailand, and more and more I’m meeting people through my Youtube channel and this website who are interested in going out to see what we can find.
+In 2017-2020 I’ve gone out with scores of people and found hundreds of snakes, many frogs, lizards, scorpions, spiders, etc. It’s great fun, and I think more people would enjoy it if they knew something like this was available.

 If you would like to go out on the Krabi river in a long-tail boat and look for snakes during the day, see the contact info below.
 Long-tail boats can take maybe up to four people at a time (the small boat).
 You’ll bring a lunch, drinks, and stay out for about 4 hours – however long you book with the boat owner.

 We would also like to have herping tours on the water, by kayak.

 So, if anyone knows of a Thai that can swim, is not afraid of snakes, and can take tours through the forest in the middle of the night – please contact us.
 Rate of pay will depend on how many tours we do – but, it’s safe to say the person will do better than working in 7-11, and have a lot more fun.

-If you’d like a more custom package tour over a number of days – Contact us HERE >
+If you’d like a custom package tour over a number of days – Contact us HERE >